 Open Shop is a necessary resource in our Minneapolis and St. Paul communities.
 According to the MN Pollution Control Agency, on- and off-road vehicles contribute nearly half of all air pollutants emitted in Minnesota.
 Transportation accounts for nearly 25 percent of greenhouse gas emissions in the state, contributing to global climate change that harms people and communities, especially communities of color who experience higher rates of asthma.
 In addition, low-income residents are more likely to drive cars that are older, run-down, and often not meeting emission limit standards.
 C4C engages these low-income communities around bicycle education and mechanics which helps get some of the most polluting vehicles off the road and supports these individuals with access to a financially-reliable and environmental-friendly transportation option.

-Open Shop is offered four times a week at the Saint Paul Shop (Wed / Thur / Fri / Sat), and two times a week at the Minneapolis Shop (Wed / Sat).
-Additionally we offer Grease Rag (Woman / Transgender / Femme / Non-Binary) Open Shop Monday at Minneapolis Shop, and Tuesday at Saint Paul Shop.
-Please refer to the side bar for up to date hours.
+Open Shop is offered four times a week during the summer season at the St. Paul Shop (Wed-Thur 1-8pm, Fri-Sat 1-6pm) and two times a week at the Minneapolis Shop (Wed 4-8pm, Sat 1-6pm).
+Additionally, we offer Grease Rag (Women/Transgender/Femme/Non-Binary) Open Shop Tuesdays 5-8pm at both the Minneapolis and St. Paul shops.
+Please refer to the side bar for up to date hours (Winter Hours are effective November 1-April 1).

 If you have an issue with your bike, we look forward to helping you fix it.
 Everyone is welcome at Open Shop–work on your bike, use our tools, and talk to mechanics about your bike!